multi-vit/soc-notes/README.md

 # soc-notes

-Daily notes from our lectures at School of Code
+Daily notes from School of Code lectures, guest speakers and mindset sessions.